 The markup over interchange and assessments is the only area where you have the ability to negotiate credit card processing costs.
 Keep in mind that many factors contribute to the markup, so not everything will be negotiable, or it will only be negotiable to a point.

-Markups differ significantly from one processor to the next both by amount, pricing model and the types of fees charged.
-These inconsistencies are why it's difficult to accurately compare credit card processing on the open market.
-Here at CardFellow we dictate the pricing model that processors must use to ensure fair, competitive pricing that can be accurately compared.
+Markups differ significantly from one processor to the next.
+These inconsistencies are why it’s difficult to accurately compare credit card processing on the open market.
+Here at CardFellow, we dictate the pricing model that processors must use to ensure fair, competitive pricing that you can easily compare.

 Pricing Model

-Interchange and assessments are the same for all processors.
+As mentioned earlier, interchange and assessments are the same for all processors.
 The method the processor uses to pass these costs to you is what is important.
 The two most basic types of pricing are interchange plus and bundled.
-They're also referred to as pass through and tiered, respectively.
-Each pricing model is outlined below, and there's also a detailed post comparing interchange plus vs. tiered pricing here.
+They’re also referred to as pass through and tiered, respectively.
+Each pricing model is outlined below, and we also have a detailed post comparing interchange plus vs. tiered pricing.

 Interchange Plus or Pass Through

-With interchange plus pricing the processor's markup isn't dependent on interchange qualification.
-This separation of costs keeps the processor's markup the same regardless of the type of card you accept, or how your process it.
-There are no qualified, mid-qualified or non-qualified rates with interchange plus.
+With interchange plus pricing the processor’s markup isn’t dependent on interchange qualification.
+This separation of costs keeps the processor’s markup the same regardless of the type of card you accept, or how your process it.
+There are no qualified or mid-qualified rates with interchange plus.
+Until recently, there was no such thing as a non-qualified rate in interchange plus, either.
+However, Visa began using the term “non-qualified” for one of its downgrade categories, so there now could legitimately be a non-qual charge on your statement.

 The processor earns a fixed percentage regardless of the underlying interchange.
-For example, 0.25% is an example of an interchange plus rate quote.
-No fancy tiers, not qualification at the processor level -- just one simple rate that gets added to actual cost (interchange).
+For example, you may see an interchange plus quote of 0.25%.
+No fancy tiers, no qualification at the processor level — just one rate that gets added to actual cost (interchange + assessments).

 Interchange plus allows for interchange credits on refunded transactions.
-For example, when you issue a customer a refund, you receive a partial credit of the interchange fee paid on the original transaction.
-This refund credit is not issued on bundled pricing models.
+For example, when you issue a customer a refund, you are supposed to receive a partial credit of the interchange fee paid on the original transaction.
+This refund credit is not issued on bundled pricing models, but processors are capable of issuing interchange refunds on interchange plus pricing.
+However, just because a processor is capable of issuing interchange credits doesn’t mean it will.

-Interchange plus also allows for businesses to reap the benefits of decreases in interchange fees.
-For example, businesses with interchange plus pricing will benefit from lower debit card charges from the Durbin Amendment due October 1, 2011.
+Another benefit to interchange plus is that it allows for businesses to reap the benefits of decreases in interchange fees.
+For example, businesses with interchange plus pricing can benefit from lower debit card charges from the Durbin Amendment as of October 1, 2011.

 Interchange plus is the least expensive, most transparent form of credit card processing pricing.
 For these reasons, it's the only form of pricing that processors are allowed to quote here at CardFellow.